FAQ (and: how to get there)

 After registration and after you told us where you want to sleep we will send you the billing address.
 All fees need to be paid in advance.

 Your accommodation booking will only be binding after we received your payment.
 We are sorry to say that we can’t reserve a room for you without having received your payment.
-First come, first served (in other words: your accommodation booking is only secured when being paid for).

 What about financial support?

 We are always open for new ideas of financing, if you have any, don’t hesitate to propose them.

 Midges are related to mosquitoes, but smaller.
 Similar to their relatives, they come out early in the morning, but also in the late afternoon.
 During the day they hide in the bushes, where they should not be disturbed (for our own sake).
 They are attracted to dark clothing, so wearing light colors and covering up will outmaneuver them.
 Insect repellents applied to the skin and clothing, usually give several hours protection.